-For details on the indices, reference should be made to the paragraph on "Non-GAAP alternative performance indicators."
+For details on the indices, reference should be made to the section entitled "'Non-GAAP' alternative performance indicators".

-The performance of Leonardo S.p.a.'s key indicators in 2019 confirms the growth trends forecasted in the Industrial Plan already analysed in the section dedicated to the consolidated financial statements, to which reference should be made.
+The performance of Leonardo SpA's key indicators in 2019 confirms the growth trends forecasted in the Industrial Plan already analysed in the section dedicated to the consolidated financial statements, to which reference should be made.